blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 an advantage with this is you can pass arguments to the function from this small script which is often useful for testing different settings quickly.

-The other issue with this is the script has to be in Pythons module search path.
+The other issue with this is the script has to be in Python's module search path.
-While this is not best practice - for testing you can extend the search path, this example adds the current blend files directory to the search path, then loads the script as a module.
+While this is not best practice -- for testing purposes you can extend the search path, this following example adds the current blend-files directory to the search path and then loads the script as a module.

 .. code-block:: python